I am a fashionista trained in fashion buying and fashion design.

-Get Personal This Valentine's Day and Win Their Hearts!
+Get Personal This Valentine's Day and Win His Heart!

-If memories aren't their thing, what about making a bouquet from their favorite chocolate bars?
-The ideas here are not only economical but they are quick and easy to whip up too!
+The ideas here are not only economical but they are quick and easy to whip up, too!
+Have fun!

 17 Romantic DIY Valentine's Day Gifts for Your Boyfriend or Husband